draeger-lab/refinegems/docs/source/installation.rst

 :icon:`fa-brands fa-python` Via pip
 -----------------------------------
-..
-   @TODO: PyPI and here have the same underlying link to the refineGEMs PyPI page!

 .. warning::

    | With the release of version 2.0.0, ``refineGEMs`` will only work with Python 3.10+.